Take control with online money management tools

 However, simply acquiring more knowledge will not get you any closer to your financial goals.
 You must put that knowledge into practice.

-This is easier said than done, which is probably why over half of Americans have less than $1,000 in savings.
+This is easier said than done, which is probably why over half of Americans can’t cover a $1000 financial emergency.

 Thankfully, there are some pretty handy dandy tech tools that can help you out.
 These resources each have their own strengths and can help you stay organized and on track with reaching your financial goals.